add30417/add30417/README.md

 - 👋 Hi, I’m @add30417
 - 👀 I’m interested in the field of IoT.
 - ⚙️ I’m developed and setup many small private IoT project's at parent's and my home.
 Some (arduino) projects running since 2011 without interruption or hardware changes.
 During corona lockdown, I improved and enhanced my projects.
 In this time, almost all small projects could connected to a bigger solution, the central component is a clock which shows (secretly) the status.
 - 📝 I'm using different programming languages.
-For the latest projects, I'm using python, js, bash, mariadb, ...
+For the latest projects, I'm using python, js, bash, mariadb, php ... .
+In the past, during my professional software engineer career, I used various of language and products: C, C++, C#, Java, ASP, AJAX, AS400, MySQL, Oracle, VBS, PHP...
 - 🧱 I'm using especially ESP32/ES8266 from Olimex in the latest projects.
 But open to try new hardware,
 - 🧰 I'using Apple hardware for the development.
 <!---